Ashik384/advanced-marquee-effect/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Easily create smooth scrolling marquees with the **Advanced Marquee Effect** for Elementor.
-Customize speed, style, and content with text or icons.
+Customize speed, style, and content with text, html or icons.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/advanced-marquee-effect/` directory, or install the plugin directly from the WordPress plugin repository.